Depleted uranium is the material left after most of the highly radioactive uranium-235 is removed from uranium ore for nuclear power and weapons.

 On this page:

-In the 1970’s the U.S. Department of Defense began to search for a high density metal that could penetrate the Soviet Union’s sophisticated armor.
-Tungsten and DU were the top two choices.
-Since the U.S. Department of Energy was operating facilities that were producing DU as a waste product, DU was determined to be the most logical choice due to its abundant availability.
+In the 1970s, the U.S. Department of Defense (DoD) began to search for a very dense metal that could penetrate the strong armor of tanks.
+The metals tungsten and DU were the top two choices.
+At the time, the U.S. Department of Energy was operating facilities that produced DU as a waste product.
+This meant DU was plentiful and cheap and therefore, it was chosen.
+DoD used DU to make bullets and mortar shells, very strong armor for tanks and weights to balance aircraft.

 The first major use of DU in the battlefield was during the Persian Gulf War in 1991.
 During the war, approximately 20 U.S. soldiers were hit with DU fragments that became permanently embedded in their bodies.
 To date, studies have shown that these soldiers have not experienced health problems related to DU.
-The soldiers’ children, who were born after the war, have not shown any DU related health problems either, such as birth or developmental defects.
-However, the amount of data is very small and additional studies are continuing.
+In addition, their children, who were born after the war, have not shown any DU-related health problems, such as birth or developmental defects.
+There continues to be veterans with imbedded DU fragments under their skin, but health surveillance by the Department of Veterans Affairs Medical Center shows no medically significant health effects so far.

 U.S. Department of Defense (DoD)